-Parameter Description/Usage Username Enter a username of your choice The username must comply with the following: Minimum number of characters 1 Maximum number of characters 32 Letters can be upper and lower case Numbers may be used Symbols are not permitted Password Enter a strong password that conforms with the below requirements Minimum number of characters 6 Maximum number of characters 32 Must use at least a combination of letters and numbers Letters can be upper or lower case Symbols are permitted except for those in the example below £, %, &amp;, &lt;, &gt; Confirm Password Confirm the password again to ensure it is correct Confirm the password again to ensure it is correct Tick the group that you would like the user to belong.
-Admin - This group can do everything GUI Read Write - Users in this group can access the GUI an changes via the GUI GUI Read - Users in this group can access the GUI to view in only.
-No changes can be made SSH - Users in this group can access the ADC via Secure Sinchoice will give access to the command line, which has a min commands available API - Users in this group will have access to SOAP and RES programmable interface.
-REST will be available from Softward.2.1
+Parameter Description/Usage Username Enter a username of your choice The username must comply with the following: • Minimum number of characters 1 • Maximum number of characters 32 • Letters can be upper and lower case • Numbers may be used • Symbols are not permitted Password Enter a strong password that conforms with the below requirements Minimum number of characters 6 Maximum number of characters 32 Must use at least a combination of letters and numbers Letters can be upper or lower case Symbols are permitted except for those in the example below £, %, &amp;, &lt;, &gt; Confirm Password Confirm the password again to ensure it is correct Group Membership Tick the group that you would like the user to belong.
+Admin - This group can do everything GUI Read Write - Users in this group can access the GUI and make changes via the GUI GUI Read - Users in this group can access the GUI to view information only.
+No changes can be made SSH - Users in this group can access the ADC via Secure Shell.
+This choice will give access to the command line, which has a minimal set of commands available API - Users in this group will have access to SOAP and REST programmable interface.
+REST will be available from Software Version 4.2.1